apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 Used to specify the storage path of the pid file

-The pid file is the credentials for closing the syncer.
+The pid file is the credentials for closing the Syncer.
 It is used in the stop_syncer.sh script.
-It saves the corresponding syncer process number.
-In order to facilitate management of syncer, you can specify the storage path of the pid file.
+It saves the corresponding Syncer process number.
+In order to facilitate management of Syncer, you can specify the storage path of the pid file.

 ```SQL
 bash bin/start_syncer.sh --pid_dir /path/to/pids